Methley: Location and history

+The name Methley derives from either the Old English mǣðlēah meaning 'mowing wood or clearing'.
+Another theory is that it derives from the Old Norse meðal meaning 'middle', and the Old English ēg meaning 'island'.

 Today, the village is often described in terms of the area around Church Lane, Main Street and Pinfold Lane.
 However, the buildings on these streets largely date from the 20th century – and this area does not represent the original geographical centre of the village.
 The original village was established near to Saint Oswald's Church, and in particular along Church Side.
 This is reflected in the 17th- and 18th-century buildings along Churchside and parts of Watergate.
 The village has a history of coal mining.
 At one stage there were five mines in operation in the village – Savile Colliery, Methley Junction, Foxholes (Scholey Hill), Newmarket, and Newmarket Silkstone.
 The last pit (Saville Colliery) closed in the mid-1980s.

 Part of the village (the area south and west of the M62 motorway) was ceded to the City of Wakefield Metropolitan district council in the 1990s.
 This area, which includes the hamlets of Newmarket and Scholey Hill, was subject to a planning dispute regarding an industrial and leisure development as villagers feared increased traffic levels – particularly along the A642, B6135 (Newmarket Lane and Watergate), Park Lane and Churchside.
 Eric Pickles, the Secretary of State for Communities and Local Government approved the development on 21 June 2012.
 The new stadium for Wakefield Trinity Wildcats Rugby league club will form part of the development and should be completed by 2015.

 Methley was in the wapentake of Agbrigg in the West Riding of Yorkshire in 1086.
 Methley was surveyed by the Tudor cartographer, Christopher Saxton, author of the first atlas of England (1577).
 However, the map is now lost.

+In 1894 Methley became an urban district, on 1 April 1937 the district was abolished and merged with Rothwell Urban District and Castlefor Urban District.
+On 1 April 1937 the civil parish was abolished and merged with Rothwell and Castleford.
+In 1931 the parish had a population of 4607.